 Sometimes including white pigments into my process, I alter opacity, transparency, tints and saturation, balancing these attributes to create art that imparts knowledge, opens minds, challenges thinking and enhances ideas.

-Within the last two years, I’ve built a successful art career.
+Within the last 2.5 years, I’ve built a successful art career.
 An impressive client list, a commission process and continue to have sold out shows.
 I thoroughly enjoy working directly with my clients and sharing more about my process, and my voice as an Artist.